lekegitrepo/pluckers/README.md

 ## How to play

-**_This game involves two players (although the second player as not been added, as this game is still at the initial stage of development.
+**_This game involves two players (although the second player as not been added, as this game is still at the initial stage of development).
 Each player takes turn._**

 -   Move the player up and down by pressing up arrow key and down arrow key on the keyboard.